 During the 2011 construction season two (2) separate borrow pits were utilized.
-For the 2011 the main borrow source utilized was the perimeter borrow.
+In 2011 the main borrow source used was the perimeter borrow.
 This borrow pit is located downstream of the perimeter dam between Corner 1 and Corner 1.5.
-The second borrow utilized was near Corner 5.
-The second borrow source was only utilized for the small section between Corner 1 and Corner 5 of the embankment.
+The second borrow used was near Corner 5, and was only used for the small section between Corner 1 and Corner 5 of the embankment.
 The locations of the borrow pits are shown on Drawing 2011AB.02.